cr4yfish/learn-better/README.md

     - [ ] Offline UI
     - [ ] Manual download of Courses?
 - [ ] UI Optimization for Desktop
+- [ ] Localization? - Only if there are enough users to justify it
+    - [ ] Multi-language support
+    - [ ] Multi-language Courses

 ### Paywall features (these cost significant money to run)
 These features will be locked either behind a payment plan or by letting users provide their API keys (e.g. for OpenAI).